Treating Dog Lice

 Knowing when to seek professional help is crucial for your dog's well-being:

-• Health Complications: Be aware of potential health complications from lice infestations, such as skin infections or anemia, and seek veterinary care if needed.
+• Health Complications: Inform about potential health complications that can arise from lice infestations, such as skin infections or anemia, and the importance of veterinary intervention.

 Resources